ropensci/openalexR/README.md

 &nbsp;

-## Get all works matching a set of inclusion/exclusion criteria (filters)
+## Get all entities matching a set of inclusion/exclusion criteria (filters)

 In most cases, we are interested in downloading a collection of items that meet one or more inclusion/exclusion criteria (filters).